developertown/frontend/react/environments.md

 ### Runtime Variables with Docker

 We can create the illusion of true environment variable support within web applications through the use of global variables defined on `window` by loading a javascript file during page load.
+More information on this approach can be found [here](https://www.freecodecamp.org/news/how-to-implement-runtime-environment-variables-with-create-react-app-docker-and-nginx-7f9d42a91d70/)

 #### index.html